Additional resources to plan, review, and check understanding cover image

 featured additional-resources

-Round out your toolkit with resources that support retrieval practice, accessible study, and accurate, up-to-date references.
-These aren’t course platforms; they’re the “glue” that helps LMRT learners plan, review, and check understanding between sessions.
+Round out your toolkit with resources that support retrieval practice, accessible study, and accurate, up-to-date references—plus options for individual exam prep and continuing education.
+These tools help LMRT learners plan, review, and check understanding between sessions, and give working professionals paths to board readiness and credential maintenance.

 Radiopaedia annotated cases, quizzes, and articles